 W: Cord approved for outdoor use

 When looking at extension cords, you’ll see the product’s American Wire Gauge (AWG) number printed on a tag or the cord itself.
-This number, for example 16/3, tells you the gauge of the wire in the extension cord (16) and the number of conducting wires inside the cord (3).
+This number, 16/3 for example, tells you the gauge of the wire in the extension cord (16) and the number of conducting wires inside the cord (3).
 Some extension cords only show the first number.
-You can figure out the number conducting wires in the cord by looking at the plug.
+You can figure out the number of conducting wires in the cord by looking at the plug.

 An extension cord’s length and gauge help determine how much power it can carry safely.
 The longer the extension cord, the less power it can carry safely.
 Here are some common extension cord lengths and gauges, along with the suggested maximum amps to use with each type of outdoor extension cord.

 It isn’t recommended that you use a cord longer than 100 feet.